OleVik/grav-skeleton-scholar/user/pages/02.docs/01.features/01.components/page.md

 ```

 `tufte.html.twig` defines how a `tufte.md`-file is rendered, `/components/tufte/assets` holds the necessary style in `tufte.min.css`, `/components/tufte/partials` holds template-pieces specific to this template, and `/components/tufte/shortcodes` the shortcodes that can be used in `tufte.md`.

+## Notes

+Several types of notes are supported: Endnotes through Markdown Extra, as well as margin- and side-notes through the `[marginnote]`- and `[sidenote]`-shortcodes.
+Side-notes are numbered whilst margin-notes are not, and they rely on relatively uninform CSS styles.
+Each of them can be used within paragraphs or by themselves, and will render to the right of the normal text.